Explore content

 You can download filtered data for items that are backed by a service and shared publicly.

-• Services with Time info enabled in ArcGIS Online will automatically display a Time slider which allows the user to animate and filter the service's data by the time attribute.
+• Services with Time info enabled in ArcGIS Online will automatically display the Time slider tool, which allows you to animate and filter the service's data by the time attribute.

 Note: